ConnorGDevelopment/School/Intro to VR Production (ECT 2210)/Notes.md

 Frames come from legacy of fine art (framed paintings + theater).

 A framed image demans a rather limited spectatorial position and usually provides only a small viewing angle.

+## 2/22/24

+*[Sound-Image Analysis Paper](Sound-Image%20Analysis%20Paper.md) was assigned on Monday, due March 5th*

+New AI - Sora, was impressive but also seemed like it was ripping Kangaroo Jack, puppy stock footage, and those old ships I had when I was kid.

+Playtime - Jacques Tati
+Artsy film guy with low to no dialogue movies feat bumbling old man

+North by Northwest - Alfred Hitchcock
+Score by Bernard Hermann, the 'godfather of music in film', he pioneered a lot of how sound is used in movies

+Diagetic Sound - Sound that the characters can hear